About me and this blog

 I have, through this blog, launched a ‘Get to know you MP’ civil society initiative.
 A brief of the same and a more detailed explanation may be seen at my posts entitled ‘Get to know your MP’ and ‘Get to know your MP : What and How’

-64 Responses to “About me and this blog”
+171 Responses “About me and this blog” →

 May i suggest that you start a People’s Parliament process for the “people” to vote on issues of national interest,the results of which could be channeled to the relevant parties i.e. the Cabinet, Ministers,MPs et al.